mroosmalen/nanosv/README.md

 ```
 -h, --help       :   Show the help message and exit

--t, --threads    :   Maximum number of threads to use
+-t, --threads    :   Maximum number of threads to use [default: 4 ]

 -s, --sambamba   :   Give the full path to the sambamba or samtools executable [default: sambamba ]